gradha/gradha.github.io/src/articles/23-writing-c-libraries-with-nim.rst

 named the same.
 Especially necessary for Nim where you can overload procs or have two procs named the same living in separate modules.
-When you use the `exportc pragma <http://nim-lang.org/manual.html#exportc-pragma>`_ the compiler won't mangle the name, so you have to pick a good one.
+When you use the `exportc pragma <http://nim-lang.org/manual.html#exportc-pragma>`_ the compiler won't mangle the name, so you have to pick a good unique one.
 The API of ``lazy_rest`` is really small, but still I decided to use the typical Objective-C pattern of prefixing all symbols with two letters.

 Memory handling